bethropolis/Text-editor/README.md

 6. edit more files at the same time
 7. create file...... oh, boy there are too many

-This is why I need help, I am not even close to a reqular programmer nor am I a colledge or university student, I am just a 16 year old aspiring become a fullstack developer and this is one of my biggest dreams.

-the second reason is because I love open source, I have gotten so far out from open source software and I would like to bring it to others.

 ------------------------------------------------------------------------------------------------
 version 0.0.1 of the editor is now released on 2:15AM 23 sep, 2020.